collapsed-stacks/firearms/questions/480/powder-and-primer-sizes-how-vital-are-they-when-reloading.md

 - posted by: [Chris Upchurch](https://stackexchange.com/users/-1/79-chris-upchurch) on 2011-11-10
 - score: 0

-<p>A cartridge is only going to accept one size of primer.
-A large rifle primer isn't going to fit in a cartridge with a small rifle primer pocket.</p>
+A cartridge is only going to accept one size of primer.
+A large rifle primer isn't going to fit in a cartridge with a small rifle primer pocket.